 The primary objective of these contests is to provide an opportunity for youth to demonstrate their knowledge of equine-related subject matter in a competitive setting where attitudes of friendliness and fairness prevail.

 The contest is open to all 4-H members; one does not need to own a horse or be enrolled in a horse project to participate.
-Participants must bring signed horse judging cards with them to registration.
-The cards require an Extension staff signature and are available from the local office.
+Participants must bring signed horse judging cards signed by the Extension office staff, with them to registration.